 The island is brimming with history, too.
 Napoleon spent a week here before heading out for exile on St Helena and the Napoleon museum is packed with quirky items from diaries to socks pertaining to France’s disgraced emperor.
 You should also bike out to see labyrinth-like Liédot, the so called ‘indestructible’ fort of Napoleon I.

 For gastronomes, one of the island’s main industries is oysters, so shell out for a tasting session with local producers Frank Speissers.
 And as for where to stay on Île d'Aix, bring a tent and camp out under the stars at Le Camping-Fort de La Rade.
 It’s an unforgettable back-to-nature experience.

 To get to Île d'Aix, take a ferry from the seaside resort of Fouras-les-Bains.

 Known by locals as the ‘island at the end of the world’, Brittany’s remote Ouessant (Ushant in English) is a time warp where flocks of rare short-tailed sheep browse amongst cromlechs and fishermen mend nets in the traditional way.

-The windswept, 8km-long island is renowned for its lighthouses: must-sees include Le Phare du Créac’h, one of Europe’s most powerful beacons, whose intriguing little museum shines a spotlight on the little-known world of lighthouse-keeping.
+The windswept, 8km-long (5 miles) island is renowned for its lighthouses: must-sees include Le Phare du Créac’h, one of Europe’s most powerful beacons, whose intriguing little museum shines a spotlight on the little-known world of lighthouse-keeping.